Inria-Prosecco/StarMalloc/README.md

 Verified code:
 - functional correctness 1: malloc returns NULL or an array of at least the requested size
-- functional correctness 2: malloc returns a 16-bytes aligned array
+- functional correctness 2: malloc returns a 16-bytes aligned array, aligned\_alloc returns pointers that are aligned as requested
 - functional correctness 3: thread-safety (mutexes)
-- (WIP) functional correctness 4: allocation size limited to `PTRDIFF_MAX` to avoid undefined behaviour
+- [sk] functional correctness 4: allocation size limited to `PTRDIFF_MAX` to avoid undefined behaviour (for now, only a check in c/memory.c)
 - memory safety
 - (WIP?) deadlock-free(?)

 C wrapper/low-level initialization:
 - based on hardened\_malloc's init, relies on atomic instructions to avoid race conditions
 - short, auditable
+- correct behaviour wrt fork syscall using pthread\_atfork hook
 - (WIP) defensive programming
-- (WIP) correct behaviour wrt fork syscall using pthread\_atfork hook
+  - calloc: overflow check when multiplying sizes
+  - allocation size: should be <= PTRDIFF\_MAX

 ## Structure of the allocator